section-engineering-education/engineering-education/content/articles/understanding-gazpacho-in-python-and-its-application-in-webscraping/index.md

 - lxml - It is a fast, production-quality, and high-performance HTML and XML parsing library required since the request library cannot parse HTML retrieved from webpages.
 - Beautiful Soup - It is the most extensively used scraping library that produces parse trees for reading HTML and XML data.
 It automatically converts incoming and outgoing documents to Unicode and UTF-8.
 - Selenium - Is a collection of programs rather than a single tool.
 It's a free testing tool for web apps that works across several browsers and platforms.
-- Scrapy is a fast, open-source web crawling system.
+- Scrapy - Is a fast, open-source web crawling system.
 It uses selectors based on XPath to extract data from online pages.
-- Gazpacho is a modern, simple, and fast web scraping library.
+- Gazpacho - Is a modern, simple, and fast web scraping library.
 On this [site](https://www.analyticsvidhya.com/blog/2020/04/5-popular-python-libraries-web-scraping/), you can get to know more about the same.

 ### Gazpacho library